microsoft/fast/packages/web-components/fast-element/docs/guide/using-directives.md

 ### The Ref Directive

 Sometimes you need a direct reference to a single DOM node from your template.
-This might be because you want to control playback of a `video` element, use the drawing context of a `canvas` element, or pass an element to a 3rd party library.
+This might be because you want to control the playback of a `video` element, use the drawing context of a `canvas` element, or pass an element to a 3rd party library.
 Whatever the reason, you can get a reference to the DOM node by using the `ref` directive.

 **Example: Referencing an Element**